bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 A few notable points:

 1. The arcs never reach the circumference of the circle.
-This is analagous to the geodesic on the hyperboloid extending out the infinity, that is, as the arc approaches the circumference it's approaching the "infinity" of the plane.
+This is analogous to the geodesic on the hyperboloid extending out the infinity, that is, as the arc approaches the circumference it's approaching the "infinity" of the plane.